 An efficient supply chain will keep track of everything.
 It is important to keep track of stock and keep track of any issues that may arise.

-Keeping track of issues can help you find and deal with problems before they become a huge problem or issue.
+Keeping track of issues can help you find and deal with problems before they become a vast problems or issues.
 An efficient supply chain will look at the entire process while keeping track of all kinds of data.

 A responsive supply chain is a sensitive supply chain that can keep up with customer requirements.
 A responsive supply chain will respond quickly to what customers want and require.

-We are constantly creating, developing, and manufacturing new products in the home decor and home furnishing industry.
+We are constantly creating, developing, and manufacturing new home decor and furnishing products.
 Having a responsive supply chain is about pivoting your designs and trends as the market changes.

 A responsive supply chain can pivot or change to market forces, customer demands, and other issues.
 During this era of COVID, we have all seen how important it is for supply chains to pivot and change.
 M